Sirius-Ife/MySQL-Central/README.md

 ## Contributing

 Contributions are not expected for this repository as it primarily serves as a personal reference.
 However, if you have suggestions or improvements, feel free to open an issue.

-This README is focused on simplicity and aims to provide users with a quick overview of what the repository contains and how to use it.
-Feel free to adjust it further to suit your preferences.